Efficient total face coloring of planar and toroidal maps: SETFCs based on the hexagonal tiling

 The hexagonal tiling of $\mathbb{R}^2$ \cite{Branko} appears in the following context.
-The {\it dual graph} $G^*$ of a planar graph embedding $G$ is obtained by setting $V(G^*)$ as the set of faces of $G$ and an edge $e^*=\{f^*,g^*\}$ for each edge $e$ of $G$ adjacent to faces $f,g$ of $G$.
-For example, the triangular tiling yields a graph $G$ whose vertex set is composed by the vertices of the triangular tiles and its edge set is composed by the edges of the triangular tiles.
-The dual graph $G^*$ of $G$ will be said to be {\it barycentric} if it can be seen (geometrically) as having the barycenters of the triangles of $G$ as its vertices and the segments joining the barycenters of adjacent triangles as its edges.
-Clearly, $G^*$ is the 1-skeleton of the hexagonal tiling \cite{Branko}
+The {\it dual map} $M^*$ of a planar graph embedding $M$ is obtained by setting $V(M^*)$ as the set of faces of $M$ and an edge $e^*=\{f^*,g^*\}$ of $E(M^*)$ for each edge $e$ of $M$ adjacent to faces $f,g$ of $M$.
+For example, the triangular tiling yields a map $M$ whose vertex set is composed by the vertices of the triangular tiles and its edge set is composed by the edges of the triangular tiles.
+The dual graph $M^*$ of $M$ will be said to be {\it barycentric} if it can be seen (geometrically) as having the barycenters of the triangular tiles of $M$ as its vertices and the segments joining the barycenters of adjacent triangular tiles as its edges.
+Clearly, $M^*$ is the map of the hexagonal tiling \cite{Branko}

-Now, let the toroid $\mathbb{T}^2$ be obtained by identifying in parallel the left and right sides of the rectangle $[0,14p]\times[0,2q]$ as well as the top and bottom sides, with the top side displaced two units to the right with respect to the bottom side.
-Let $\phi:\mathbb{R}^2\rightarrow\mathbb{T}^2$ be the double-periodic projection map of horizontal period 14 and vertical period 2.
-Given a graph $G$ in $\mathbb{R}^2$ that is double periodic with horizontal period 14 and vertical period 2, its barycentric dual graph $G^*$ becomes periodic in the same fashion as that of $G$.
-Then, the quotient graph $\phi(G^*)$ is said to be the {\it toroidal dual graph} of $\phi(G)$.
+Now, let the toroid $\mathbb{T}$ be obtained by identifying in parallel the left and right sides of the rectangle $[0,14p]\times[0,2q]$ as well as its top and bottom sides, with the top side displaced two units to the right with respect to the bottom side.
+Let $\phi:\mathbb{R}^2\rightarrow\mathbb{T}$ be the double-periodic projection map of horizontal period 14 and vertical period 2.
+Given a map $M$ in $\mathbb{R}^2$ that is double periodic with horizontal period 14 and vertical period 2, its barycentric dual map $M^*$ becomes periodic in the same fashion as that of $M$.
+Then, the quotient map $\phi(M^*)$ is said to be the {\it toroidal dual graph} of $\phi(M)$.

-\begin{theorem} There exist plane and toroidal 2-cell complexes based on the hexagonal tiling of $\mathbb{R}^2$ admitting SETCCs via tiles that are copies of $[0,14p]\times[0,2q]$, where $0<p,q\in\mathbb{Z}$, each such copy taken as a graph obtained from $P_{14p+1}\square P_{2q+1}$ by removing alternate vertical edges to yield 6-cycles of horizontal length 2 and vertical length 1, and the continuation of this process to all of $\mathbb{R}^2$.
-The resulting 2-cell complexes $X_\nabla$ have 1-skeletons $\sigma(X_\nabla)$ that are cubic graphs.
-The smallest such 2-cell complex $Y_\nabla$ is the toroidal dual graph of the smallest $Y_\Delta$ in Theorem~\ref{tdelta}.
+\begin{theorem} There are SETFCs in toroidal maps based on the hexagonal tiling of $\mathbb{R}^2$ via tiles that are copies of $[0,14p]\times[0,2q]$, where $0<p,q\in\mathbb{Z}$, each such copy taken as a map obtained from $P_{14p+1}\square P_{2q+1}$ by removing alternate vertical edges to yield 6-belts of horizontal length 2 and vertical length 1, including their continuation, or concatenation, over all of $\mathbb{R}^2$.
+The resulting maps $M_\nabla$ have graphs $\sigma(M_\nabla)$ that are cubic maps.
+The smallest such map $Y_\nabla$ is the toroidal dual map of the smallest $Y_\Delta$ in Theorem~\ref{tdelta}.
 Its 1-skeleton $\sigma(Y_\nabla)$ coincides with the Heawood graph \cite{from}. \end{theorem}